asimwe1/rust_chatapp/site/guide/7-fairings.md

 As an example, the code below creates a `Rocket` instance with two attached ad-hoc fairings.
-The first, a launch fairing named "Launch Printer", simply prints a message indicating that the application is about to the launch.
+The first, a launch fairing named "Launch Printer", simply prints a message indicating that the application is about to launch.
 The second named "Put Rewriter", a request fairing, rewrites the method of all requests to be `PUT`.